alrenU/study-notes/InternetProgramming/Docker/Docker.md

 # Notes From Official Documents
 + Separates applications from infrastructure and allows infrastructure management.
 + **Docker Desktop**: GUI for managing containers, apps, and images.
-+ **Docker Hub**: Docker Hub is a cloud-based service for storing and sharing Docker container images.
++ **Docker Hub**: It is a cloud-based service for storing and sharing Docker container images.
 It supports public and private repositories, automated builds, and integrates with Docker CLI for managing images.
-It also offers image search, version control, security scanning, and team collaboration.
 + **Container**: A running instance of a Docker image, providing a lightweight, isolated environment for applications.
 Key aspects:
   - **Isolation**: Containers separate applications and manage dependencies independently.
   - **Portability**: They run consistently across different environments, regardless of the underlying OS.